 - Other violations to take note of are cloaking, hacking, link schemes, doorway pages, irrelevant content, keywords, etc.

-Thankfully, being penalized isn't the same with dealing a death sentence.
+Thankfully, being penalised isn’t the same with dealing a death sentence.
 There are many cases wherein you can still get your site to rank higher again and at the same time, recover the lost traffic.
 There are three things to do to recover from Google Penalty: identify bad links, try to remove bad links, and disavow bad links.

-Most penalties are caused by bad backlinks to your site, so this means that you set aside time and effort to analyze and fix the problem.
+Most penalties are caused by bad backlinks to your site, so this means that you set aside time and effort to analyse and fix the problem.
 SEO by Design has a dynamic and hardworking team of experts to solve your problem.
 If you work with us, we will do all the work for you and bring the site back up in no time!